adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 ![Draft Extension](./docs/draft-extension-rail.png)

-- Start by clicking on the text you want to change.
-After making the changes, click on the add button to create a draft.</li>
+- Start by clicking on create draft from text or create new draft.
-- If you don't want to add the draft, click the revert button to cancel the change.</li>
+- In the draft text are make the changes you want and select the option you need (save draft, apply the draft or delete cancel the draft)
-- You can select a draft from the list to persist or delete it.</li>
+- Once the draft is created, you can manage it by clicking in it.
+Options available are: edit it, save the edition, apply the draft, or delete the draft
-- You can not edit a draft, only save or delete it.
-For that, delete the draft and create a new one</li>
+- By default, you will see three drafts, in case you have more, you can click on 'Show all' to see all the rest.

 The drafts are persisted on the browser.
 If you clear the cache, you will lose them.
 The minimum length of a draft is `50` characters.